 “I would take an assistant over higher pay any day,” Carlisle said.

 Brautigam suggested a pilot program wherein one person was added to the city manager’s office to do work for all of council, as needed.
 Specific job duties — such as conducting research, compiling materials or drafting emails — would need to be defined clearly before implementation so as not to run afoul of the law.

 Carlisle also suggested that council have more input earlier in the budget process.
 To that end, an April 9 discussion was added to the agenda.

 Another Carlisle idea was abandoned Friday night: a tax on employees.

 “After talking with a few people,” she said, “I don’t think this is the right time.”

 On bringing custodial workers into the city workforce:

 Currently, janitorial workers are contractors.
 It was a Morzel suggestion to make them city employees; several council members supported.
 It will be explored in conjunction with budget discussions.

 “For me it’s a social equity thing,” Morzel said.
 “It basically shuts to door to anyone having any inspiration to move up the ladder.
 We’re picking on a special class of people that cannot move up in the city organization.”

-On the agenda: Study session on the results of the 2018 community survey and an update/discussion on pursuit of a joint development agreement for the University Hill hotel
+On the agenda: A council meeting where members deep-dive into topics of community interest and city staff present r... on the results of the 2018 community survey and an update/discussion on pursuit of a joint development agreement for the University Hill hotel